pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 # Publish/Subscribe API for Unity SDK

-PubNub delivers messages to subscribers on channels.
+Low-latency real-time messaging to one or many subscribers.

+Prerequisites:
-- Initialize PubNub with publishKey for publishing and subscribeKey for subscribing.
+- Initialize PubNub with publishKey to publish; subscribeKey to subscribe.
-- You don't need to be subscribed to publish.
+- You don't need to subscribe to publish to a channel.
-- You can't publish to multiple channels simultaneously.
+- You cannot publish to multiple channels simultaneously.

+Security:
 - Enable TLS/SSL by setting ssl = true during initialization.
-You can also encrypt messages.

-## Publish
+- Optional payload encryption via CryptoModule.

+Data and serialization:
-- Message payload: Any JSON-serializable data (objects, arrays, integers, strings).
+- Messages must be JSON-serializable (objects, arrays, numbers, strings).
 Avoid Unity-specific classes/functions.
-Strings can include UTF‑8.
-- Do not JSON serialize message/meta; PubNub serializes automatically.
+- Do not JSON-serialize message or meta yourself; pass the full object and the SDK will serialize.
+- Strings support UTF-8.

+Size and rate:
-- Max message size: 32 KiB (including channel name and escaped chars).
-Aim < ~1,800 bytes.
-Oversize returns "Message Too Large".
+- Max message size: 32 KiB (includes channel name and escaped characters).
+Target < ~1,800 bytes for best performance.
+- If exceeded: Message Too Large error.
+See Message size limits.
-- Throughput: Send as fast as bandwidth allows; soft limit.
-Subscriber in-memory queue is 100 messages—bursts may drop older messages.
+- Throughput: Publish as fast as bandwidth allows; soft limits apply.
+Subscriber in-memory queue holds 100 messages—avoid bursts that exceed subscriber capacity.

-- Circular references: Use GetJsonSafe() extension for Unity types.
+Circular references:
+- For structures with circular references, use GetJsonSafe().

 ```
 `pubnub.Publish().Channel(defaultChannel).Message(transform.GetJsonSafe()).Execute((a, b) => { });